RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

 ### .NET Core!

 **McAfee says that Linux-based containers are OK**.
 This means if you're using a language or tools that require Windows containers, you may be able to move to something that doesn't require them.
+This means you could use .NET Core, or potentially something else to run on a Linux container, which _is_ supported.

 I know this isn't much help, particularly if you have a large application already that you're moving to Docker, but can be an option if you're just starting out or if you are able to adjust your stack enough to be able to drop the Windows requirement.